wmde/wikibase-release-pipeline/deploy/README.md

 ‼️ Always [create a backup](#backup-your-data) of your data before performing a major version update.

-> 💡 If you have made complex changes to `docker-compose.yml`, `git commit` them to a separate branch and `git merge` them with the new upstream changes as you see fit.
+> 💡 If you have made changes to `docker-compose.yml`, `git commit` them to a separate branch and `git merge` them with the new upstream changes as you see fit.

 Once all version specific migration activities are done, use `git` to update your WBS Deployment Kit to the new version.